Woody Species

 Habitat and range

-Habitat: Moist soil; partial to full sun; along river and stream banks, islands, ditches, wet prairies, and seeps; designated a Facultative Wetland species for the Midwest by the USDA.
+Habitat: Moist soil; partial to full sun; along river and stream banks, islands, ditches, wet prairies, and seeps.
+Wetland Indicator Status is Facultative Wetland (FACW) for the Midwest.
 Plants survive for many years in mesic soils without irrigation, but seed yield (and possibly viability) increases with irrigation.

 Conservation status: Global- G5, secure; Wyoming- S2, imperiled; West Virginia- S2/S3, imperiled to vulnerable (NatureServe); Listed as a noxious weed or invasive plant in Maine, Rhode Island, New Jersey, New Hampshire, Oregon, and Washington.